seamapi/react/README.md

 ### Fonts

-The components have been designed with Source Sans Pro in mind with fallback to other system sans-serif fonts.
-To use it with Source Sans Pro, please load the font from Google Fonts by placing the following in you `<head>` tag:
+The components are optimized for use with [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro), but will fallback to other system sans-serif fonts.
+Load the font from Google Fonts by placing the following in you `<head>` tag:

 ```html
 <link